yadunihtaj/hello-world/README.md

 Nitherlands girl
-I will be going to USA in Feb
+I will be going to USA in Fe

+still struggling with lifeb